johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

+##### Call-Through Events

+Transfuse offers the concept of Call-Through events, for circumstances where either a return value is expected from an event or multiple event methods are closely associated.
+Call-Through events are defined by an interface and mirrors the Activity event method.
+For instance, to handle the onKeyDown event from an Activity an injected component (or the root annotated Activity) must implement the ActivityOnKeyDownListener interface and be annotated with the @RegisterListener annotation:

+{% highlight java %}
+@Activity
+@RegisterListener
+public class Example implements ActivityOnKeyDownListener{
+    public boolean onKeyDown(int keyCode, android.view.KeyEvent event){
+        Log.i("Key Pressed", keycode);
+    }
+}
+{% endhighlight %}

+The following interfaces are available to handle Call-Through Events:

+{% highlight java %}
+ActivityMenuComponent
+ActivityOnKeyDownListener
+ActivityOnKeyLongPressListener
+ActivityOnKeyMultipleListener
+ActivityOnKeyUpListener
+ActivityOnTouchEventListener
+ActivityOnTrackballEventListener
+{% endhighlight %}

 ##### Injection Qualifiers

 There are a number of qualified injections available within the Activity injection graph.
 Each qualifier designates a different source to draw the injection from.